Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: Introduction

 \section{Introduction}

 There are rich thermodynamic information hidden in the Friedmann's equations for the FRW universe \cite{Cai:2005ra,Akbar:2006er,Akbar:2006kj,Sheykhi:2007gi,Cai:2008ys}.
 From the Friedmann's equations or field equations, one can get the unified first law \cite{Hayward:1997jp,Cai:2006rs} for the FRW universe, which gives the first law of thermodynamics (Gibbs equation) after projecting on the apparent horizon of the FRW universe.
-From the first law of thermodynamics, one can read out many thermodynamic quantities, such as internal energy, and pairs of conjugate variables such as temperature/entropy, thermodynamic pressure/volume, etc. Especially \cite{Abdusattar:2021wfv, Kong:2021qiu}, we found that the thermodynamic pressure can be defined from the work density
+From the first law of thermodynamics, one can read out many thermodynamic quantities, such as internal energy, and pairs of conjugate variables such as temperature/entropy, thermodynamic pressure/volume, etc. Especially \cite{Abdusattar:2021wfv,Kong:2021dqd}, we found that the thermodynamic pressure can be defined from the work density

 and its conjugate variable is the thermodynamic volume $V=4\pi R_A^3/3$, where $R_A$ is the physical radius of the apparent horizon.
-Inspired by the equation of state $P=P(V,T)$ and phase transitions for kinds of AdS black holes \cite{Dolan:2010ha,Kubiznak:2012wp,Cai:2013qga,Hu:2018qsy,Hu:2020pmr}, we have also established similar equations and studied phase transitions for the FRW universe \cite{Abdusattar:2021wfv, Kong:2021qiu} as well as McVittie black hole \cite{Abdusattar:2022bpg}.
-We found that the FRW universe has a ``small-large" (or $P$-$V$) phase transition \cite{Kong:2021qiu} and the McVittie spacetime has a Hawking-Page-like phase transition \cite{Abdusattar:2022bpg}.
-However, in the previous studies, we did not consider the existence of extra dimensions, which may provide different Friedmann's equations, so this paper aims to fill this gap.
+Inspired by the equation of state $P=P(V,T)$ and phase transitions for kinds of AdS black holes \cite{Dolan:2010ha,Kubiznak:2012wp,Cai:2013qga,Hu:2018qsy,Hu:2020pmr}, we have also established similar equations and studied phase transitions for the FRW universe \cite{Abdusattar:2021wfv,Kong:2021dqd} as well as McVittie black hole \cite{Abdusattar:2022bpg}.
+We found that the FRW universe has a ``small-large" (or $P$-$V$) phase transition \cite{Kong:2021dqd} and the McVittie spacetime has a Hawking-Page-like phase transition \cite{Abdusattar:2022bpg}.